 While sliding down the snow-covered slopes should wait until winter, chairlift rides at Mountain Star delight with panoramic views of the Sawtooth Mountains, the Boise National Forest, and even downtown Boise.
 Clearly, the season is not an issue when you long for a relaxing day trip from Boise to explore the hills of Bogus Basin.

 2 hours 5 minutes from Boise, Idaho

 Similarly, Shoshone Falls joins the rank of the irresistible day trips from Boise to go on all year round.
 One of the largest natural waterfalls sits near Twin Falls, a little bit over 2 hours from the capital of Idaho.
 With its forceful streams and rainbows in misty clouds just above the water, the place looks magical.
-A couple of viewing platforms bring the waterfall closer to you, enabling to gaze at this natural miracle for hours at a stretch.
+A couple of viewing platforms bring the waterfall closer to you, enabling you to gaze at this natural miracle for hours on end.

-Swimming near Shoshone Falls is not allowed.
-This, however, doesn’t mean that your day trips from Boise include only sightseeing.
+TIP: Swimming near Shoshone Falls is not allowed.
+This, however, doesn’t mean that your day adventure includes only sightseeing.
 Centennial Waterfront Park in Twin Falls offers seasonal kayak rentals and, if needed, guided tours.
 With their help and equipment, Shoshone Falls is closer that you’ve ever thought.

 READ MORE: How to Visit Shoshone Falls, Idaho

 3. Sawtooth National Forest